pedromattos11/Beecrowd/README.md

 1. Click on the language folder you are interested in.
 2. Browse the exercises and solutions in that language.
-3. Explore and learn from the code!!
+3. Explore and learn from the code!

 ## Contact with me